 For years J. Peter Schwalm's compositions and productions have been impressive proof of the power of sound without words.
-More consistent than ever, on his record from 2018 „How We Fall“, he creates sound sculptures that transcend common categories.
+More consistent than ever, on his record from 2018 „How We Fall“ (Rare Noise Records), he creates sound sculptures that transcend common categories.
 Their structures can take on rough or gently curved forms, unfold associative or contemplative effects, and may even make the listener shiver.
 Schwalm's feel for nuances, tension arcs and individual sounds is based on talent and many years of experience.

 From 1998 onwards, J. Peter Schwalm worked continuously with Brian Eno.